koreader/koreader/doc/Building.md

 echo 'export PATH="/usr/local/opt/gettext/bin:$PATH"' >> "$HOME"/.bash_profile
 ```

-If you run into a gettext error while building glib, try `brew link --force gettext` to override the built-in Mac OS BSD gettext with GNU GetText.
+If you run into a gettext error while building glib, try `brew link --force gettext` to override the built-in macOS BSD gettext with GNU gettext.

-*Note:* in Mojave (10.14) you need to set a minimum deployment version higher than 10.04.
-Otherwise you'll get the error `ld: library not found for -lgcc_s.10.4`.
+*Note:* With current XCode versions, you *will* need to set a minimum deployment version higher than `10.04`.
+Otherwise, you'll hit various linking errors related to missing unwinding libraries/symbols.
+On Mojave, `10.09` has been known to behave with XCode 10, And `10.14` with XCode 11.
+When in doubt, go with your current macOS version.
 ```
 export MACOSX_DEPLOYMENT_TARGET=10.09
 ```
+*Note:* On Catalina (10.15), you will currently *NOT* want to be deploying for 10.15, as [XCode is currently broken in that configuration](https://forums.developer.apple.com/thread/121887)! (i.e., deploy for `10.14` instead).

 ## Getting the source